fractaldotbox/ddevkit/apps/docs/src/content/docs/intro/introduction.md

 ## Overview

-> We're creating cookbook instead of libraries and we focus on working, headless components.
- It is way easier to identify painpoints and refactor for best architecture, instead of being astronaut architects.
-For now we try to mimic behaviours of common components e.g. what you see on explorers/wallets and we will revisit best UX for each component.

 We follow many of the [principles](https://ui.shadcn.com/docs) of shadcn.

-We try to create headless, generic dApp components and agent utils that work well across different ecosystems.
+We try to create headless, generic & interoperable dApp components and agent utils that work well across different ecosystems.
 Besides decoupling style and implementation as in shadcn, the bigger motivation is to support developing dApp and decentralized agents that are trustless, autonomous, secured from supply chain attacks with minimal dependencies.

 With Open Code we make it AI-ready and provide reasonable defaults allowing one to extend per need, enabling agents generating and iterating its own codebase.

-Learn about more about architecture design at [here](/design/architecture).
+Learn more about the moviations of [Build your own library](/build-your-own-library.md) and [architecture design](/design/architecture).

 ### When to use